A Simple, Garlicky Scalloped Potato Recipe

 - Sprinkle the potato layer with a pinch each of salt and pepper, and 1/4 tsp. of thyme.
 Pour 1/3 cup of heavy cream over the potatoes, then top them with half of the minced garlic and grated parmesan.

-- Set the dish on a large, rimmed baking sheet*.
-Bake for 30 minutes at 425 F. Carefully remove the foil, and bake uncovered for another 25 minutes.
+- Set the dish on a large, rimmed baking sheet* and cover the dish tightly with foil.
+Bake for 30 minutes at 425 F. Carefully remove the foil, and bake uncovered for another 25-30 minutes until the potatoes are tender.
 Broil for 5 minutes for a crunchier, deeply golden top.

 - Let the potatoes rest for 10 minutes before serving.
 Enjoy!